nicosalm/salm.dev/src/writing/beyond-if-statements-and-for-loops/index.md

 ## Pattern 7: Monadic Composition

-Monads seemed like academic nonsense until I realized I was already using them everywhere---they're just about chaining operations where each step depends on the previous one's result.
+Monads seemed like academic wizardry when I first heard about them, but really they're just about chaining operations where each step depends on the previous one's result.

 ```javascript
 // sequential dependency (must be serial)